samuelbaldasso/marvel-app-angular/README.md

 ## Acknowledgments

-- [Marvel API](https://developer.marvel.com/) for providing character data
+- [Marvel API](https://developer.marvel.com/) for providing character data.
+You should set an environment variable with your own API key from this link
 - [Angular](https://angular.io/) for the awesome framework
 - [Material Design](https://material.io/) for the UI components